Terbinafine Cream

 How long should I use Terbinafine?

-Your doctor will let you know how much Terbinafine cream you should use and how long you should use it.
-This will normally be one or two weeks for jock itch or ringworm, one week for athlete's foot and two weeks for candidiasis or pityriasis.
+Your doctor will inform you of the appropriate dosage and duration of use for Terbinafine cream.
+This typically ranges from one to two weeks for jock itch or ringworm, one week for athlete's foot, and two weeks for candidiasis or pityriasis.

-Likewise, your doctor will tell you how long you will need to take Terbinafine tablets.
+Likewise, your doctor will inform you of the duration for which you will need to take Terbinafine tablets.
 For general skin infections, Terbinafine tablets are usually taken for four weeks.
 Infections of the groin, such as jock itch, may require 2 to 4 weeks of treatment.
-Nail infections may require considerably longer courses of treatment - between 6 weeks and six months.
+Nail infections may require considerably longer courses of treatment, ranging from 6 weeks to six months.

 It's essential to complete the whole course of treatment even if your symptoms clear up.
-If you stop prematurely, you risk having your infection come back.
-Infections typically start improving in a few days after starting to use Terbinafine cream; however, they could reappear if you don't apply the cream regularly or if you stop using it too early.
+If you stop prematurely, you risk the infection returning.
+Infections typically start to improve within a few days of starting to use Terbinafine cream; however, they may reappear if the cream is not applied regularly or if use is discontinued too soon.
 Results may not be seen until after a few weeks of taking Terbinafine tablets.

 Who Should Not Use Terbinafine Cream and Tablets?